reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 However, if every action uses different field names for its data fields, it can be hard to know ahead of time what fields you need to handle in each reducer.

 That's why the Redux community came up with [the "Flux Standard Actions" convention](https://github.com/redux-utilities/flux-standard-action#motivation), or "FSA".
-This is a suggested approach for how to organize fields inside of action objects.
+This is a suggested approach for how to organize fields inside of action objects, so that developers always know what fields contain what kind of data.
 The FSA pattern is widely used in the Redux community, and in fact you've already been using it throughout this whole tutorial.

 The FSA convention says that: